padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ## Link Confirmations

-To generate a ‘confirmation’ link in a view:
+To generate a 'confirmation' link in a view:

 ```ruby
 link_to "delete item", url(:items, :destroy, :format => :js), :confirm => "Are You Sure?"